Ryden-Graham/Ryden-Graham.github.io/README.md

   The Shockwave attack does MASSIVE AOE damage if you have a combo.
 Use it to take out groups of enemies quickly.
   Build combo with the cassette, then unleash!

+  The dwarves respawn after some time, so watch your back and use a shockwave to AOE around you.

+  The lizards have high ranged dps, so prioritize killing them first

+  Try to not agro too many enemies at once, you can easilly get grouped and die.

   The super attack has a large area of effect but still needs to be aimed.
 Don't waste it.

   The dragon has a lot of hp, so you can't kill it directly.
 You need to build up your super attack to damage it.
-  Three super attacks will finish it.
   <ul>
     <li> Kill the dwarves to collect their soul energy while dodging the boss, then use the super to strike back! </li>
     <li> You can collateral more dwarves with the blast to get some free souls/heart drops </li>
     <li> Try and avoid picking up hearts if you are at full hp to save them for later </li>
     <li> The shockwave is especially good at killing dwarves (use the dragon's large hitbox to build combo first with the cassette) </li>
-    <li> You can build up a super attack using the lizards before starting the fight </li>
+    <li> You can build up a super attack using the normal enemies before starting the fight.
+Load an earlier save if you need to. </li>
   </ul>
   The Dragon has 3 attacks: Flame breath, a dash attack, and a stomp.
   <ul>